 Our business is subject to government policies and regulations, and in particular, we are susceptible to changes in policies related to the Hong Kong property industry.
 Since 2011, the Hong Kong Government has implemented a series of policies and regulations to slow down the residential property market and inflation of property prices, as well as to dampen property speculation.
+These policies and regulations include:

+- increased mortgage down payments;

+- additional stamp duties on property sales;

+- supply of land controls;

+- residential property financing;

+- building regulations;

-These policies and regulations include increased mortgage down payments, additional stamp duties on property sales, supply of land controls, residential property financing, building regulations, suspension of the Capital Investment Entrant Scheme (an immigration scheme which allows an individual to gain residency status in Hong Kong through capital investments) and other fiscal policies.
+- suspension of the Capital Investment Entrant Scheme (an immigration scheme which allows an individual to gain residency status in Hong Kong through capital investments); and

+- other fiscal policies.

 In addition, the Hong Kong Government has indicated in the 2015 Hong Kong Government Policy Address that it intends to speed up the development of public housing and public rental housing ("PRH") and make available a number of Home Ownership Scheme flats, subsidised sales flats and PRH for sales.
+In the 2016 Hong Kong Government Policy Address, the Hong Kong Government forecasted that about 76,700 PRH units and about 20,400 subsidised sale flats will be produced in the next five years.
 The Hong Kong Government also intends to continue to maintain the development of the private property market through steady and sustained land supply and implementation of certain management measures.
 These policies, regulations and plans create a lot of uncertainty and could materially and adversely affect the Hong Kong property market, the supply of available land or the occupancy rates of our investment properties.
 If the Hong Kong Government adopts additional and more stringent policies or regulations related to the property industry in the future, our business, financial condition, results of operations and growth prospects may be adversely affected.